carrot/burrow/README.md

 #### Database

-We manage our database migrations with [originator](https://github.com/DigitalCitadel/originator).
+Burrow manages its database migrations with [originator](https://github.com/DigitalCitadel/originator).
 To start off, [get that installed](https://github.com/DigitalCitadel/originator#installation) on your machine.

 After you have originator installed, cd into `originator-files/config` and run `mkdir $(hostname)` to create a directory to hold your machine-specific config.